-This cheese Danish recipe is SO easy to make using frozen puff pastry (because who has time for homemade) and a simple sweet cream cheese and tart red fruit filling.
+This Fruity Cheese Danish recipe is SO easy to make using frozen puff pastry and a simple sweet cream cheese and tart red fruit filling.
 They’re like the grown up version of a toaster strudel – buttery and flaky but with even MORE flavor than the packaged version.
 These cheese Danish puffed pastries also come together in under an hour, and the same amount of time it takes for them to disappear!

-The trick to making this recipe SO simple is using frozen puff pastry.
+The trick to making this recipe for Fruity Cheese Danish SO simple is using frozen puff pastry.
 I’m not too big on making shortcuts in my recipes, but puff pastry is one I’ll gladly take.
 It’s just as good as homemade, if not better, and saves SO MUCH time.

 Before use, remove a single sheet (left folded up) from the packaging and leave it out at room temperature for 30 minutes to an hour.
 When working with it, it should be thawed enough to fold open and roll, but not too soft.
 The key to delicious puff pastry is the chilled butter between each layer.
 That’s why you want to keep the puff pastry as cold as possible, while still giving it enough warmth to work with.